 Here's a list of some of the projects I did that I think are worth showcasing, not limited to software.

-When you finish the level while holding the Action button and you happen to
+the level while holding the Action button and you happen to use

 TombATI, the game freezes and the only thing you can do is to

-A plugin for the IDA disassembler that lets you view program memory as a raw bitmap.
+A plugin for the IDA disassembler that lets you view program memory as a uncompressed bitmap.
+Supports a few image modes, such as RGB-888, BGR-565 and so on.
 Read more on on GitHub.
 (Python)

 A utility that lets you manipulate CRC32 (and few CRC16) checksums of your files.
 The motivation for this project is largely in anime fansubbing scene – releases there often have checksums in their names, and this tool was created to let fansubbers change these checksums into whatever numbers they wish.
 Read more on GitHub.
 (C++, QT, multiplatform)

-Knytt Underground is a great platformer with huge 2D world.
+Knytt Underground is a great 2D platformer with a massive world and very memorable characters.
 The exploration had proved to be challenging, so I decided to create a map of it.
 Read more on GitHub.
 (Python)

-A huge datamining tool that extracts media from various Japanese games of the visual novel genre.
-Supports over 450 games.
-Eventually, I lost interest in its development as the project grew too big for me to maintain on my own and adding support for more games was no longer fun for me.
+A huge datamining tool that extracts media from various Japanese games of the visual novel genre; supports over 450 games.
+Eventually, I lost interest in its development as the project grew too big for me to maintain on my own and adding support for more games felt no longer fun.
 Read more on GitHub.
 (C++, multiplatform)

-A web gallery with users and permission system.
+A web gallery with users and a robust permission system.
 Supports tagging, tag suggestions and implications, videos, sticky annotations, detecting visually similar images, rating, favoriting, rich search system, solid API and more.
-Eventually, I lost interest in its development as I was no longer using it.
+Eventually, I lost interest in its development as I was no longer using it, and currently the project lives on being developed by its community.
 Read more on GitHub.
 (Python, ES6)

-I'm doing anime fansubs in my spare time.
-Yay! :)
+I'm also doing anime fansubs in my spare time :)